brata-hsdc/brata.masterserver/README.md

 ### Install Python

-N/A Python already installed and upgraded
+N/A Python already installed and upgraded.

 Ah crud need to reinstall python from source with --enabled-shared?
 This error came from mod_wsgi install.
 Suggests there will be major performance and memory hit if not done.

 ### Install the Apache Web Server